santisbon/reference/src/microk8s.md

 **Option 2**

+Deploy Ceph on MicroK8s.

+Components:

-- MicroK8s cluster with rook-ceph addon
+- MicroK8s cluster with rook-ceph addon.
 - Deploy Ceph on the MicroK8s cluster using storage from the k8s nodes.
 - Not recommended for clusters with virtual disks backed by loop devices.
 The `provision` container of the `rook-ceph-osd-prepare` pod for each node will not use them and the pool creation will fail with `skipping OSD configuration as no devices matched the storage settings for this node `.